ss2552/Guide_3DS/docs/ro_RO/installing-boot9strap-(mset9-play-store).md

 1. Insert your SD card into your phone/tablet/computer

-2. Copy everything from the MSET9 `.zip` to the root of your SD card, overwriting any existing files:
+2. Copy everything from the MSET9 `.zip` to the root of your SD card.
+If any of the files exist, overwrite them with the new files:

     - Open ZArchiver
     - If prompted, [allow ZArchiver to access files on your SD card](/images/screenshots/mset9/zarchiver-allow.png)